Zubair-OP/7-Essential-Java-Programs-for-Beginners/README.md

-This repository contains **7 beginner-level Java programs** aimed at strengthening your **logical thinking and problem-solving skills**.
+This repository contains **7 beginner-level JavaScript programs** aimed at strengthening your **logical thinking and problem-solving skills**.
 Whether you are a student or just starting your programming journey, these programs will help you build a strong foundation.

 ## 🧠 Topics Covered